nathan-i-martin/react-ui-breakpoints/README.md

 As you can see, we don't save state inside of the views, instead we hold state in the parent component and then reference that state inside of our views!

+## Special Notes
+It's worth mentioning that useScreenBreakpoint uperates using the `(max-width: n)` media query.
+If anyone needs a `(min-width: n)` implementation, just open an issue, let me know, and I can add it for you.
+Otherwise I will add it when I have a chance to get around to it (I haven't needed that for any of my own projects so I didn't bother adding it)

 [1]: https://reactjs.org/docs/hooks-reference.html